Splutox/osticket-prereqs/README.md

 <p align="center"><strong><img src="https://i.imgur.com/snR57g3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On the left, hit the drop down on OsTicket, then "sites", then "default web site", and press "OsTicket".
-Look to the right and press "Browse *:80 (http) to open the Os ticket installer.
+On the left, hit the drop-down on OsTicket, then "sites", then "default website", and press "OsTicket".
+Look to the right and press "Browse *:80 (HTTP) to open the Os ticket installer.
 </p>
 <br />